 Then look at whether the evidence suggests that there’s a genuine need.

-- to group documents that are just thematically linked (that’s what topic pages and policies are for)
+- to group content that are just thematically linked (that’s what topic pages are for)

 Talk to your department or agency’s managing editor before creating a new document collection.